The spiritual world is not straightforward

 unity without the Lord coming back to assert His authority and remove

-all the false teaching and doctrine.
+all the false teaching and doctrine of the devil and his tares.

 Until that time, be wise in what is truly from God and what is the True Gospel.
 Resist and reject all false gospels and imposters of the Lord, His saints, and angels and their guidance.
 Gospels that teach you are saved by acts or sanctification, water baptism, rituals, or only by believing in or having a relationship with Christ are false gospels.
 That means many popular gospels, such as the Prosperity Gospel, and saving people through sinner's prayers are false gospels and spread demons associated with them.
 Likewise, gospels that teach you lose the New Covenant's salvation through acts or sin other than denying the Lord are false (see Ministry Warnings for a summary of churches and ministries to avoid and Light Within for more details about the enemy and imposters)